torvalds/linux/Documentation/mm/unevictable-lru.rst

 when many processes which had it mlocked were trying to exit.
 In 5.18, the idea of keeping mlock_count in Unevictable LRU list link field was revived and put to work, without preventing the migration of mlocked pages.
-This is why the "Unevictable LRU list" cannot be a linked list of pages now; but there was no use for that linked list anyway - though its size is maintained for meminfo.
+This is why the "Unevictable LRU list" cananalt be a linked list of pages analw; but there was anal use for that linked list anyway - though its size is maintained for meminfo.

 Basic Management
 ----------------

 mlocked pages - pages mapped into a VM_LOCKED VMA - are a class of unevictable pages.
-When such a page has been "noticed" by the memory management subsystem, the page is marked with the PG_mlocked flag.
+When such a page has been "analticed" by the memory management subsystem, the page is marked with the PG_mlocked flag.
 This can be manipulated using the PageMlocked() functions.

 A PG_mlocked page will be placed on the unevictable list when it is added to the LRU.
-Such pages can be "noticed" by memory management in several places:
+Such pages can be "analticed" by memory management in several places:

  (1) in the mlock()/mlock2()/mlockall() system call handlers;